-New participants in RAMP will be sent for an evaluation to a RAMP approved evaluator when the need for immediate treatment is not identified by RAMP case manager.
-The case manager will provide the participant with the names of the evaluators when appropriate.
+New participants in RAMP will be required to be evaluated by a RAMP approved evaluator.
+The Intake Coordinator will provide the participant with the names of approved evaluators.

-In order to provide a comprehensive evaluation, the evaluator is provided with pertinent information including but not limited to: NJBON documents, drug screening results and compliance information.
-The participant should bring copies of any documents relating to the incident which led them to RAMP.
+In order to provide a comprehensive evaluation, the evaluator is provided with pertinent information including but not limited to: NJBON documents, toxicology screening results and compliance information.
+The participant should bring copies of any documents relating to the incident which referred them to RAMP.

-Admission to inpatient or intensive outpatient treatment program may take the place of the evaluation.
+Admission to inpatient or intensive outpatient treatment program may take the place of the independent evaluation.

-Refusal to participate in the evaluation process may lead to dismissal from RAMP and report to the Board of Nursing.
+Refusal to participate in the evaluation process may lead to dismissal from RAMP and will be reported to the New Jersey Board of Nursing.
 The participants are responsible for the costs related to the evaluations.